Cycling in Denmark: Rules

 As of 28 March 2014, cyclists in Denmark can receive a fine for cycling without lights after a certain time of day; using a hand-held mobile phone while cycling; having defective brakes, reflectors, etc.; cycling against a red light; cycling against the direction of traffic; cycling on a pedestrian crossing; cycling on the left side of a bicycle path; not respecting traffic signs or arrows; breaking the unconditional right of way; not signaling; cycling with no hands on the handlebars; cycling on the sidewalk or footpath; holding onto another vehicle; cycling with two people on a bicycle that only has one seat (both persons will receive a fine); or positioning oneself in the wrong place before or while making a turn.
 Cyclists can also receive a warning if their bell does not work.
 Even though there is no fixed blood alcohol level above which it is illegal to ride a bicycle, cyclists can receive a fine for cycling under the influence if the police assess that doing so would be irresponsible.

 In intersections, cyclists wanting to turn left are not allowed to use the left-turn lanes that are meant for cars, but must cross the intersection first and turn left from there.
 If separate bike lanes are available, cyclists must use them.
 Bike lights must be lit after sunset until sunrise, or in case of bad visibility also during day time.
 Blinking lights are allowed with a minimum frequency of 120 flashes per minute (2 Hz).
 Blinking orange front-facing lights are not allowed (due to possible confusion with vehicle turn signals).
 All bikes sold since 1988 must have brakes on both front and back wheels.

+Ownership

+It's estimated over 70% of Danes own a bicycle.